Afrotech-Fest/afrotech-fest.github.io/content/about-main.md

 <h2>WHO IS IT FOR?</h2>

-<p>We’re excited about the exceptional work that can come from black people coming together, particularly those who are non-conforming and are often excluded.
-As a result, we are actively engaged in connecting black people from all walks of life, so that we can build a technological future that is for us.</p>
+<p>The festival is a response to the underrepresentation of black people in the technology industry – especially those who are marginalised in additional ways – as well as tech conferences and festivals being too expensive for many to attend.
+We want to create a festival that is intentionally diverse and inclusive of those often excluded.</p>

 <p>We look forward to welcoming you, whatever your age, gender, class or ability.
 Whether you’ve never written a line of code or regularly contribute to a huge project, Afrotech Fest is for you. </p>